pursuit-curriculum-resources/resource-veterinarian-api/readme.md

 # Veterinarian API

-This server is intended to be used with the Emagi Project.
+This server is intended to be used with the Veterinarian front-end projects.

 ## Implementation